 - Chamois Cream (optional)

-Special cream to put on your bike shorts chamois to reduce the risk of chafing and saddle sores.
-Some popular brands are Chamois Butt'r and Assos.
+Special cream to reduce chafing and saddle sores.
 You can purchase chamois cream at any bike shop.

 Bike touring or mountain biking shoes with bottom treads and "clipless" recessed cleats.
 A popular style of clipless shoes and pedals are SPDs.
-Please do not bring racing shoes since they have hard soles that are uncomfortable to walk in.
+You may also ride in running shoes and bring toe cages to attach to your pedals.
+Please do not bring racing shoes as they have hard soles that are uncomfortable to walk in.

 Closed-toe shoes to wear around camp.
 Crocs or lightweight tennis shoes are ideal.